-From the users point of view, the MVS/XA channel subsystem looks the same regardless of whether it is running on a 3083 E or a 3084 Q. There is a single channel subsystem.
+From the users point of view, the MVS/XA channel subsystem looks the same regardless of whether it is running on a 3083E or a 3084Q/QX.
+There is a single channel subsystem.
 The difference is that, unlike the other 308X processors, the 3084 has two EXDCs.
 The 3084 channel subsystem, therefore, must recognize and manage both EXDCs.
 The 3084 channel subsystem can operate in either 370 or 370-XA Mode.
 370 Mode is supported only when the 3084 is operating in partitioned mode.
-Because 370 Mode operation is covered in the 3081 Design Presentation, it is not addressed here.